liubin86410/icp/intl.en-US/ICP Filing Procedures/ICP Filing for the first time.md

 # ICP Filing for the first time {#concept_ghz_3rl_zdb .concept}

-If your website domain name has not been ICP filed with MIIT, and you use an Alibaba Cloud server to host the website, you must apply for an ICP Filing number for the domain name through Alibaba Cloud ICP Filing system.
+If your website domain name has not been ICP filed with the MIIT, and you use an Alibaba Cloud server to host the website, you must apply for an ICP Filing license for the domain name through Alibaba Cloud ICP Filing system \(only available in Chinese\).

 **Note:** In accordance with the official application process, the Alibaba Cloud ICP Filing system is only available in Chinese.
 Therefore, you must complete the application in Chinese.
 You must pay attention to the ICP Filing rules of the MIIT.
 For personal website, you must read [Personal website naming requirements](../../../../intl.en-US/FAQ/Subject and website information FAQs.md#section_rdk_mvr_zdb).

 ## Prerequisites {#section_cd2_xyy_zdb .section}